 As I progressed in the bluegrass world, I naturally learned more fiddle tunes and would call them more frequently at jams.
 Turkey in the Straw was on my short list of tunes at the beginning of my journey – it was easy and most people knew it.
 I called it frequently.

 Eventually, I started finding that some of my favorite fiddle tunes had lyrics.
-Songs like Whiskey Before Breakfast, Old Joe Clark, and the Girl I Left Behind all have lyrics which vary slightly depending on the author.
+Songs like Whiskey Before Breakfast, Old Joe Clark, and the Girl I Left Behind all have lyrics which vary slightly depending on who’s playing them.
 Some were funny (Old Joe Clark lyrics make me laugh at least), others are just like any other song (Big Sciota comes to mind).
 It’s super rare that I hear anyone sing the lyrics for these fiddle tunes – but from a historical perspective, it provides some additional context into either the author or the times the tunes were played.
 Big Sciota for example is about a river in Ohio and the lyrics make that more obvious.
 Whiskey Before Breakfast is a tough-in-cheek song about getting drunk and having fun. etc.

 Turkey in the hay, in the hay, in the hay.